kh-almikat/C/README.md

 This repository contains various C programs created for learning, practicing, and mastering the fundamentals of programming.
 Each program demonstrates a key concept of structured programming, problem-solving, and algorithmic thinking.

-Whether you are a beginner or revising core concepts, this repo will help you build a strong foundation in the C language.
+Whether you are a beginner or revising core concepts, this repo will help you build a strong foundation in the C language.<br><br>

-# 📚 Topics Covered
+📚 Topics Covered

 - ✅ **Basic Input / Output**
 - ✅ **Variables & Data Types**